 The Current Plan: A Solid Foundation

-The existing Land Use and Community Design Element is ably supporting the community’s objectives for growth management, and its cornerstone policy themes will be carried forward to guide future land use decisions, including:
+The existing Land Use and Community Design Element supports the community’s objectives for growth management, and the following cornerstone policy themes are carried forward

 - Supporting the city’s future needs by accommodating an appropriate mix and amount of residential, commercial, and employment uses within the Urban Service Area.

 - Maintaining and enhancing Palo Alto’s residential neighborhoods, while ensuring that new development respects existing neighborhood character..

 - Providing adequate public services and facilities, parks, and open space.